 Spain have never won the World Cup—with a fourth place finish their best in 1950—but this is seen as their big chance to lift football’s ultimate prize and the nation expects.

 “Everybody in Spain thinks that anything except winning the World Cup is a failure,” admitted national coach Vicente del Bosque.
-“I think that’s nonsense and an extremism but, in the times we live in, it seems that extremism sells.

 “And even though we don’t agree, we can hardly say it doesn’t make sense that we’re singled out, given we’re European champions and have won so many games.”